AnanthaKannan/Learning/HLD/questions.md

 3. what is rate limiting
 4. throttling (how api limiting)
 5. how to product DDoS Attach from TCP and UDP
+6. difference between CPU and GPU
+7. what is CSRF attack